netlify/build/README.md

 Below you will see 2 new values for Netlify configuration. `build.lifecycle` & `plugins`.

-`build.lifecycle` is where you can define inline commands to run during the different stages of the build lifecycle.
+`build.lifecycle` is where you can define shell commands to run during the different stages of the build lifecycle.

 `plugins` is an array of build plugins to run during the build process.
 These run in the order in which they are defined.